genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/10_setting_genesis_rules.md

 ### Add connection details

-The first step is to configure Notify to use email server.
+The first step is to configure Notify to use the email server.
 Under **server/jvm/positions-app-tutorial-script-config/src/main/resources/scripts** create new file called **positions-app-tutorial-notify.kts**.
 Add the following code to it:

 ```kotlin title="positions-app-tutorial-notify.kts"
 notify {